8 Bees That Pollinate Plants

 • Solitary bees only collect nectar and pollen to feed their broods.
 Solitary bees live alone, however some will live in little underground holes near each other.
 Either way, they both pollinate fruits and vegetables as well as decorative flowers and other plants.

-Bumblebee (genus: Bombus)
+1. Bumblebee (genus: Bombus)

-Of all of the bees my favorites are the Bumbles.
-There’s just something about their fat little furry bodies flying around that always makes me smile – in my opinion “Bombus” is the perfect genus name for this bombly bee – lol!
+Of all the bees my favorites are the Bumbles.
+There’s just something about their fat little furry bodies flying around that always makes me smile – in my opinion “Bombus” is the perfect genus name for this very bombly bee – lol!

 Description.
 Bumblebees are big, about 3/4″ – 1 inch long but are smaller than Carpenter bees.
 Their entire bodies are black and covered with thick yellow and black hair.
 The wings of bumblebees are translucent black and beat very quickly allowing them to move so fast inside the flower that it creates a vibration called “buzz pollination” which causes the pollen to literally shake right on (and off) their hair.
 Bumblebees have 4 wings, 2 on each side.